yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-2-Assignments.md

 If you would like to have them run automatically, you could try to use the trick described here: https://github.com/neo/ruby_koans/#running-the-koans-automatically

+Sometimes a "point" comes from completing multiple lines - pay close attention to which line the koan is pointing to to prevent frustration.

 ##Assignment 4 - Git
 ### Reading